Yoav666s/dnd-wiki/_pages/reckonfall.md

 **Odd Defense Ranks.** If your DR is an odd number, your opponents will add 1 to the result on the Difficulty Die's penalty, or in case of a DR of 3, they will add or subtract 1 directly to the d20 in your favor.

+## Speed
+Your Speed equals to your Agility Modifier plus 3.

+## Stamina
+Your maximum Stamina Points equals to your Resilience Modifier plus 3.
+If you run out of Stamina Points, you collapse.
+You regain 1 missing Stamina Point after a Break, and all missing stamina points after a Rest.

 ## Skills
 There are 12 skills, each linked to a Character Attribute.
 You can choose 5 skills to gain competence in.